John Cassavetes: Filmmaking style

 Cassavetes worked with jazz musicians Charles Mingus and Shafi Hadi to provide the score for Shadows.
-Mingus's friend, Diane Dorr-Dorynek, described Cassavetes' approach to film-making in jazz terms:
+Mingus' friend, Diane Dorr-Dorynek, described Cassavetes' approach to film-making in jazz terms:

 The script formed the skeleton around which the actors might change or ad lib lines according to their response to the situation at the moment, so that each performance was slightly different.
 A jazz musician works in this way, using a given musical skeleton and creating out of it, building a musical whole related to a particular moment by listening to and interacting with his fellow musicians.
 Jazz musicians working with actors could conceivably provide audiences with some of the most moving and alive theater they have ever experienced.

-When asked by André S. Labarthe during the making of Faces whether he had the desire to make a musical film, Cassavetes responded he wanted to make only one musical, Dostoyevsky's Crime and Punishment.
+When asked by André S. Labarthe during the making of Faces whether he had the desire to make a musical film, Cassavetes responded he wanted to make only one musical, Dostoevsky's Crime and Punishment.
 Cassavetes was passionate about a wide range of music, from jazz to classical to rock, saying "I like all music.
 It makes you feel like living.
 Silence is death."

 Cassavetes worked with composer Bo Harwood from 1970 to 1984 on six films in several different capacities, even though Harwood had initially only signed on to do "a little editing" for Husbands, and "a little sound editing" for Minnie and Moskowitz.
 Harwood composed poignant music for Cassavetes' following three films, and was also credited as "Sound" for two of them.
 During these projects Harwood wrote several songs, some with Cassavetes contributing lyrics and rudimentary tunes.
 During his work with Cassavetes, Harwood claimed the notoriously unpredictable director preferred to use the "scratch track" version of his compositions, rather than to let Harwood refine and re-record them with an orchestra.
 Some of these scratch tracks were recorded in Cassavetes' office, with piano or guitar, as demos, and then eventually ended up in the final film.
 While this matched the raw, unpolished feel that marks most of Cassavetes' films, Harwood was sometimes surprised and embarrassed.

 The relationship between Harwood and Cassavetes ended amicably.
 When asked by documentarian Michael Ventura during the making of Cassavetes' last film Love Streams, what he had learned from working with Cassavetes, Harwood replied:

 I learned a lot through John.
 I've done a lot of editing for him.
 Picture editing, sound editing, music editing, shot sound, composed score, and I've learned a lot about integrity ...
 I think you know what I mean.
 You know, thirty years from now, I can say I rode with Billy the Kid.